How to Access Property Records in Alaska

 When selling property in Alaska, you must disclose any material defects about it, like a leaky roof or crumbling foundation.
 Legally, you must also disclose whether the house has ever used lead paint or asbestos.
 You can use property records to find things you don't know.

-If you take out a mortgage to buy the home, your lender will require that you purchase title insurance.
+If you take out a mortgage to buy the home in Alaska, your lender will require that you purchase title insurance.
 This policy protects them and you against any legal claims after the sale.
 Your attorney or title company will perform a property title search to try to avoid issues like these.

-You can easily find out if you want to know when a house was built.
-Contact the local building office and ask to see the first-ever building permit.
-It will show you when the house was built and who built it.
+If you want to know when a house was built, you can easily find out by contacting the local building office and asking for the first-ever building permit.
+The permit will show you when the house was built and who built it.

 Property values are essential information that helps homebuyers make informed decisions.
-These values appear in property records such as appraisals, mortgages, and insurance paperwork.
+They appear in property records such as appraisals, mortgages, and insurance paperwork.
 Values can change rapidly if interest rates fall or the local real estate market crashes.
 Other factors affect value, such as location, condition, and size.
-Fair market value (FMV) is how much the house is worth in the current market.
+Fair market value (FMV) is the amount the house is worth in the current market.
 The median home price in Alaska is $364,888, which is higher than many U.S. states.

 Professionals use assessments and appraisals to value property for different reasons.
 Local tax officials use assessments (a complex calculation process) to determine property value and set tax rates.
 These values rarely match the fair market value.